 This symposium invites participants to consider the intersection of experimental music and sound art, and the contrasting and complementary ways in which musicians and artists use sound works.

-Contributors include: Emily Bick (writer); Shiva Feshareki (composer/turntablist); John Macedo (sound artist); Haroon Mirza (artist); Marijn Ottenhof (artist); Irene Revell (curator/writer); Tim Spooner (artist); David Toop (musician/author) and others.
+Contributors include: Emily Bick (writer); Mira Calix (artist); Shiva Feshareki (composer/turntablist); John Macedo (sound artist); Haroon Mirza (artist); Marijn Ottenhof (artist); Irene Revell (curator/writer); rkss (artist); Tim Spooner (artist); David Toop (musician/author) and others.

 The day opens with individual presentations and a panel discussion in which established practitioners discuss their experiences of experimental music in the arts, followed by an audience Q&A.

-The discussion will be followed by a series of practical workshops led by artists, curators, composers and musicians.
+The discussion will be followed by a series of practical workshops led by Emily Bick, Mira Calix, John Macedo and rkss.
 These DIY exercises for participants will be centred around various themes, looking at both the production and presentation of sonic forms, and aimed at emerging artists, musicians, curators, producers and writers creating a cross-section of discussions among the practitioners.

-The day will conclude with live performances in the South London Gallery’s Clore Studio by experimental musicians and artists working with sound.
+The day will conclude with live performances by Marijn Ottenhof and Tim Spooner in the South London Gallery’s Clore Studio.